odoo/documentation/website/optimize/seo.rst

 is linked from external and quality websites, the better is it for your SEO.

-Odoo follows the following strategies to manage links:
+Twenty20 follows the following strategies to manage links:

-- Every link you create manually when creating page in Odoo is "dofollow", which means that this link will contribute to the SEO Juice for the linked page.
+- Every link you create manually when creating page in Twenty20 is "dofollow", which means that this link will contribute to the SEO Juice for the linked page.